slyeet03/spoify/README.md

 There we go, now you can use `spoify`.
 ## Configuration
-You can go to the configure folder and change the theme and keybindings of the application.
+You can go to the configure folder and change the theme, keybindings and other related settings of the application.
 ## Limitations
 This app uses the [Web API](https://developer.spotify.com/documentation/web-api/) from Spotify, which doesn't handle streaming itself.
-So you'll need either an official Spotify app open.
+So you'll need an official Spotify app open in order to play tracks.

-If you want to play tracks, Spotify requires that you have a Premium account.
+If you want to play tracks or control the playback part, Spotify requires that you have a Premium account.
 ## Libraries used
 - [rspotify](https://github.com/ramsayleung/rspotify)
 - [ratatui](https://github.com/ratatui-org/ratatui)